American Jews in politics

 The divide between right and left correlates to the various religious movements among American Jews.
-The more socially conservative movements in American Judaism (the Orthodox movement and various haredi sects, though not the Conservative movement) tend to be politically conservative, while the more socially liberal movements (Conservative, Reform, and Reconstructionist) tend to be more politically liberal or left-leaning as well.
+The more socially conservative movements in American Judaism (the Orthodox movement and various Haredi sects, though not the Conservative movement) tend to be politically conservative, while the more socially liberal movements (Conservative, Reform, and Reconstructionist) tend to be more politically liberal or left-leaning as well.

 There are also a number of Jewish secular organizations at the local, national, and international levels.
 These organizations often play an important part in the Jewish community.
 Most of the largest groups, such as Hadassah and the United Jewish Communities, have an elected leadership.
 No one secular group represents the entire Jewish community, and there is often significant internal debate among Jews about the stances these organizations take on affairs dealing with the Jewish community as a whole, such as anti-Semitism and policies regarding Israel.

 In the United States and Canada today, the mainly secular United Jewish Communities (UJC), formerly known as the United Jewish Appeal (UJA), represents over 150 Jewish Federations and 400 independent communities across North America.
 Every major American city has its local "Jewish Federation", and many have sophisticated community centers and provide services, mainly health care-related.
 They raise record sums of money for philanthropic and humanitarian causes in North America and Israel.
 Other organizations such as the Anti-Defamation League, American Jewish Congress, American Jewish Committee, American Israel Public Affairs Committee, Zionist Organization of America, Americans for a Safe Israel, B'nai B'rith, and Agudath Israel represent different segments of the American Jewish community on a variety of issues.

+As of July 2025, Governor of Colorado Jared Polis, Governor of Pennsylvania Josh Shapiro, Governor of Delaware Matt Meyer, Governor of Illinois JB Pritzker, Governor of Hawaii Josh Green and Governor of North Carolina Josh Stein are Jewish.

 Progressive movement

 With the influx of Jews from Central and Eastern Europe many members of the Jewish community were attracted to labor and socialist movements and numerous Jewish newspapers such as Forwerts and Morgen Freiheit had a socialist or communist orientation.
-Left wing organizations such as the Arbeter Ring and the Jewish People's Fraternal Order played an important part in Jewish community life until World War II.
+Left-wing organizations such as the Arbeter Ring and the Jewish People's Fraternal Order played an important part in Jewish community life until World War II.

-Jewish Americans were involved in many important social movements, being in the forefront of promoting such issues as workers rights, civil rights, woman's rights, gay rights, freedom of religion, freedom from religion, peace movements, and various other left-wing and progressive causes.
+Jewish Americans are involved in many important social movements, being in the forefront of promoting such issues as workers' rights, civil rights, women's rights, gay rights, freedom of religion, freedom from religion, peace movements, and various other left-wing and progressive causes.